Cape Breton University: Campus

 The university continued to expand with major campus additions initiated in 2009.
 As a collaborative player, CBU became a lead partner in the establishment of the Cape Breton Health Recreation Complex.
 The $10 million project is a newly opened health and recreation community facility situated on the CBU campus.
 It provides CBU students and the community with access to a track and field operation and year-round indoor soccer facilities as well as a fitness centre.

 CBU is growing in terms or residence and enhanced food services through the construction of Harriss Hall, a new student residence and dining hall, in September 2010, giving the campus a total of four residences.
 Harriss Hall is also the new location for residence mail services, replacing MacDonald, and holds the office of the Residence Life Coordinator.
 With this new addition, the residence halls now offer meal service and living space for over 550 students.
 Recently, each dorm, along with the off-campus students, have been assigned colors and animals to represent them in residence competitions.
 The four residences on campus include Cabot Residence, MacDonald Residence, Harriss Hall, and Alumni Hall.
 MacDonald offers single and double rooms, Harriss offers single suites, Cabot offers four-bedroom apartments, and Alumni offers five-bedroom apartments along with two-bedroom dorms.

 In 2010, funded by both public and private investment, construction began on the Verschuren Centre for Sustainability in Energy & Environment (CSEE).
 The purpose of this centre was to plan and carry out research about new sources of energy and ways of increasing environmental sustainability on the east coast of Canada.
 In October of 2020, the Centre incorporated as a non-profit and separated from the university.

 In 2012, the new Shannon School of Business building opened and became the new home of the Shannon School of Business faculty and programs.

 The university built a three-turbine, 5.4-megawatt wind farm off campus, at a cost of $17.6 million in partnership with Natural Forces Technologies, with the aim of producing enough electricity to offset its carbon dioxide emissions.
 The project took advantage of a government program which paid a premium rate per kilowatt for energy from small-scale green energy facilities.
 The farm is expected to generate approximately $2.1 million in annual revenue.

 Nova Scotia Premier Tim Houston announced that a medical school will be established at CBU, in conjunction with Dalhousie University, opening no later than fall 2025.

 Academics

 Enrolment

-Cape Breton University currently has about 7,000 full-time and part-time students, of which roughly three quarters are international.
+Cape Breton University currently has about 5,000 full-time and part-time students, of which roughly one half are international.
 Since 2017, a focus on international enrolment at CBU has more than doubled enrolment, with the number of students increasing by over 1,000 per year in 2018, 2019, and 2022.
 Public criticism of CBU's foreign enrolment policies came after the death of a CBU student in a house fire.
 In 2023, total enrolment at CBU increased by 53.6% compared to the previous year.